fraser-twinkl/murmurhash3-test/README.md

 ## Conclusion

-While PHP's built-in `murmur3a` appears consistent with the JavaScript `murmurhash3` modularised JavaScript implementation, the custom PHP implementation of `hash3Int` does not.
+While PHP's built-in `murmur3a` appears consistent with the `murmurhash3` modularised JavaScript implementation, the custom PHP implementation of `hash3Int` does not.

 ## Contributing